 FCC Chairman Ajit Pai explains how the Wireless Emergency Alert system works.
 Transcript

 The Wireless Emergency Alerts system is an essential part of America's emergency preparedness.
-Since its launch in 2012, the WEA system been used more than 33,000 times to warn the public about dangerous weather, missing children, and other critical situations – all through alerts on compatible cell phones and other mobile devices.
+Since its launch in 2012, the WEA system been used more than 40,000 times to warn the public about dangerous weather, missing children, and other critical situations – all through alerts on compatible cell phones and other mobile devices.

-WEA is a public safety system that allows customers who own certain wireless phones and other enabled mobile devices to receive geographically-targeted, text-like messages alerting them of imminent threats to safety in their area.
+WEA is a public safety system that allows customers who own certain wireless phones and other compatible mobile devices to receive geographically-targeted, text-like messages alerting them of imminent threats to safety in their area.

 WEA enables government officials to target emergency alerts to specific geographic areas – lower Manhattan, for example.

 WEA was established in 2008 pursuant to the Warning, Alert and Response Network (WARN) Act established WEA in 2008 and it became operational in 2012.